-A different theme is chosen each year for Self Care Week and this year's theme focuses on Understanding Self care for life.
+A different theme is chosen each year for Self Care Week.
+Last year's theme focused on Understanding Self care for life.
 This includes helping you better understand how to look after any minor ailments or long-term conditions you may have, and how to prevent ill health by choosing healthy options for good physical and mental wellbeing.

 Below are some simple steps to Self Care for Life and help to prevent avoidable conditions.
 You can also find out more about managing some several conditions on the Self Care Forum website.

 • Move more!
 You don’t even have to join a gym, just walk the dog, leave the car at home, ignore the bus, take the stairs, dance around the kitchen table, go for a walk!